klahrich/chiefhustler/content/posts/investing-approach.md

 categories: ["investing"]
 ---

+### Foreword

+I really struggle to figure out how or why I would have an edge investing in the market.
+To some degree, and as far as comparing myself to the market, it doesn't matter that much.
+In the sense that I don't mind underperforming any given index, as long as I'm learning and having fun.

+But I feel that the only way I can learn efficiently is by leaning on my strengths, and that's why I think about what my edge could be.

+There's a lot of hubris and confidence in what I wrote below, but the truth is I'm constantly questioning whether I have any clue at all.
+So take what you read here with a grain of salt.
+It's basically me cheering myself up to keep trying.

 ### My investing approach

 My approach to investing stems from the fundamental assumption that everyone out there is objectively more experienced and smarter than me.
 By everyone out there, I mean everyone that is allocating capital in a serious way.
 I exclude the gamblers and meme speculators.